 A pantry must-have, here’s our roundup of the best anchovies around.

 Wild Planet White Anchovies in Extra Virgin Olive Oil

 Each tin of Wild Planet’s White Anchovies are sustainably caught and lightly salted—perfect for a snack or to add to salads or sauces.
 Bonus: Every serving has 19g of protein.

 Reach for this jar any time you need to add extra umami flavor to a recipe.
 These anchovies are salt-cured for 3 to 12 months before being packed by hand in olive oil.

 When used sparingly, this paste can go practically undetected in recipes like tomato sauce, salad dressing, and anchovy butter.
 This Moroccan-sourced anchovy paste is known for adding a flavor no one can easily pin down, but it’s oh so good.

-Thrive Market Fish Oil
+Wellmade Fish Oil

 If you prefer not to cook with them but still want to score big health benefits, try a fish oil supplement sourced from wild-caught anchovies, sardines, and mackerel.

 What anchovies lack in size, they make up for in big flavors.
 Don’t be turned off!
 These stellar recipes bring out anchovies’ best attributes.